Frederick Cook: Early expeditions

 Cook was the surgeon on Robert Peary's Arctic expedition of 1891–1892, and on the Belgian Antarctic Expedition of 1897–1899.
 He contributed to saving the lives of its crew members when their ship – the – was ice-bound during the winter, as they had not prepared for such an event.
 It became the first expedition to winter in the Antarctic region.
 To prevent scurvy, Cook went hunting to keep the crew supplied with fresh meat.
+One of the crew members was Roald Amundsen, who credited Cook with his survival in his diary of the expedition.

 In 1897, Cook twice visited Tierra del Fuego, where he met the English missionary Thomas Bridges.
-They studied the Ona and Yahgan peoples, with whom Bridges had worked for two decades.
+They studied the Selkʼnam and Yahgan peoples, with whom Bridges had worked for two decades.
 During this time, Bridges had prepared a manuscript on their language's grammar and a dictionary of more than 30,000 words.
 Several years later, Cook tried to publish the dictionary as his own.

 Summit of Denali

 In 1903, Cook led an expedition to Denali, during which he circumnavigated the range.
 He made a second journey in 1906, after which he claimed to have achieved the first summit of its peak with one other expedition crew member.
 Other members, including Belmore Browne, whom Cook had left on the lower mountain, immediately but privately expressed doubt.
 Cook's claims were not publicly challenged until 1909 when the dispute with Peary over the North Pole claim erupted, with Peary's supporters claiming Cook's Denali ascent was also fraudulent.

-Unlike Hudson Stuck in 1913, Cook had not taken photographs from atop Denali.
+Unlike Harry Karstens and Hudson Stuck in 1913, Cook had not taken photographs from atop Denali.
 His alleged photo of the summit was found to have been taken on a small outcrop on a ridge beside the Ruth Glacier, 19 mi away.

 In late 1909, Ed Barrill, Cook's sole companion during the 1906 climb, signed an affidavit saying that they had not reached the summit.
 In the late 20th century, historians found that he had been paid by Peary supporters to deny Cook's claim.
 (Henderson writes that this fact was covered up at the time, but Bryce says that it was never a secret.)
 Up until a month before, Barrill had consistently asserted that he and Cook had reached the summit.
-His 1909 affidavit included a map correctly locating what came to be called Fake Peak, featured in Cook's "summit" photo, and showing that he and Cook had turned back at the "Gateway" (north end of the Great Gorge), 12 horizontal bee-line miles from Denali and 3 mi below its top.
+His 1909 affidavit included a map correctly locating what came to be called Fake Peak, featured in Cook's "summit" photo, and showing that he and Cook had turned back at the "Gateway" (north end of the Great Gorge, i.e. adjacent to Mount Barrille), 12 horizontal bee-line miles from Denali and 3 mi below its top.